 -- Steve Gibson, chief operating officer, NITA, 2006-2009

 In 2003 I asked Frank to interview my parents.
 I was ecstatic over the product and my four siblings liked it too.
 Our father recently died and my sisters told me that listening again to a wonderfully edited and presented life story brought them solace and joy during a tough time.
-And we'll be able to enjoy these CDs for a long time to come and hand them down to the grandchildren and great grandchildren.
+And we'll be able to enjoy these CDs for a long time to come and hand them down to the grandchildren and great-grandchildren.
 A priceless asset.

 -- Don Morrissey, Huawei Technologies (USA)

 Bill is at a loss for words and can't even speak right words during his periods of confusion.
 They call it 'Sundowners' in Alzheimer's.
 He has his days and nights reversed and has no sense of time.
-After listening to the CDs [we made with you in 2002], it made me realize how glad I am that we have a record of his voice in his good days telling the story of his life...
+After listening to the CDs [we made with you in 2002], it made me glad that we have a record of his voice in his good days telling the story of his life...
 You might use my testimony about doing one's life story while you have your memory as you never know if, or when, it might be too late!

 -- Marilyn Williams, Ellenwood GA